Lucaweihs/SEMID/README.md

 There still do not exist any 'if and only if' graphical conditions for testing whether or not certain parameters in a mixed graph are generically identifiable.
-There do, howeover, exist some necessary and some sufficient conditions which work for a large collection of graphs.
+There do, however, exist some necessary and some sufficient conditions which work for a large collection of graphs.